Shell Mounds in Florida: Portals to the Past

 16450 NW 31st Place, 352-493-0238

-In Cedar Key one of the quaint fishing village communities on Florida’s Nature Coast visitors will find remnants of prehistoric Indian oyster-shell mounds.
-Six miles outside Cedar Key on the Gulf Coast stands Shell Mound of Cedar Key, FL, part of the Lower Suwannee National Wildlife Refuge.
-Shell Mound in Cedar Key, FL is the largest prehistoric shell midden on the central Gulf Coast covering five acres and rising 28 feet above sea level.
-Near the water people lived and ate from the Gulf for 6 000 years dating back to 2500 B.C. this massive kitchen midden was built from their discarded oyster clam and whelk shells.
-Today visitors will also find nature and hiking trails choice kayaking bird watching bank fishing and spectacular coastal views.
+Six miles outside Cedar Key on the Gulf Coast stands Shell Mound of Cedar Key, part of the Lower Suwannee National Wildlife Refuge.
+Shell Mound is the largest prehistoric shell midden on the central Gulf Coast, covering five acres and rising 28 feet above sea level.
+Near the water, people lived and ate from the Gulf for 6,000 years dating back to 2,500 B.C.
+It is believed to be the location of special gatherings for Native American groups across the broader region.
+Excavations by archaeologists from the University of Florida have discovered the remains of large feasts that took place in the summer – likely celebrating the Summer Solstice, the longest day of the year.
+This massive kitchen midden was built from discarded oyster, clam, and whelk shells.
+Today, visitors will also find nature and hiking trails, choice kayaking, bird watching, bank fishing, and spectacular coastal views.

 Lake Jackson Mounds